flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 ### Converting Spoken Audio WAV file to Text
-With you can convert to text the WAV file you have just recorded.
+With the application, you can convert to text the WAV file you have just recorded.
 First, select the language with the "Language" Combo Box:

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/SpeechToTextUWPSampleApp/Docs/language.png)